What Karma Really Means (It's Not Cosmic Revenge)

 First, there's no external judge.
 No god is keeping score.
 No cosmic referee is deciding who deserves what.
 Karma is impersonal, like gravity.
 It doesn't care whether you believe in it or whether you meant to do harm.
 Actions have consequences.
 That's it.

 Second, karma accumulates.
-It's not one-for-one.
+It is not one-for-one.
 Small acts of kindness compound.
 Small acts of harm compound too.
-This explains why some people seem to have "all the luck"—they may have built up momentum over many lifetimes.
-It also explains why breaking a negative pattern can feel so hard: you're working against accumulated force.
+This explains why some people seem to have "all the luck"; they may have built up momentum over many lifetimes.
+It also explains why breaking a negative pattern can feel so hard: you are working against accumulated force.

 The most empowering thing about karma?
 It can be changed.

-The past is fixed—what's done is done.
+The past is fixed.
+What's done is done.
 But the future is unwritten.
 Every moment is a chance to plant new seeds.
-This is where karma differs radically from fate: you're not trapped by your history.
+This is where karma differs radically from fate: you are not trapped by your history.

 Someone who spent years building negative patterns can begin reversing them today.
 It won't erase the past overnight, but it starts shifting the momentum.
 Think of it like compound interest working in reverse: small, consistent positive actions gradually outweigh accumulated negative ones.

-This isn't just philosophy—it's practical.
+This goes beyond philosophy and stays practical.
 Track your patterns.
-Notice when you're about to repeat something harmful.
+Notice when you are about to repeat something harmful.
 Choose differently.
 Over time, those new choices become new habits, and new habits become new karma.

 Thoughts Matter More Than You Think